Cardiology Rapid Access Clinics

 The Executive Directors bring expertise to key areas of the Trust and oversee the day-to-day operation of the organisation, while the Chair and Non-Executive Directors offer skills and experience from a wide variety of roles within the wider community.
 The Trust Chair has specific duties and responsibilities for the effective leadership of the Board, and creating the conditions necessary for overall board and individual director effectiveness.
 This includes the duty to lead effective governance at organisational level.

-NBT’s Chair and Chief Executive are also the Chair and Chief Executive of University Hospitals Bristol and Weston NHS Foundation Trust (UHBW), holding a joint role across the two organisations.
-Since the foundation of the Bristol NHS Group (Bristol NHS Group | North Bristol NHS Trust), NBT’s Trust Board meets in common with the Board of UHBW, meaning the two Boards meet together at the same time and place, and have a shared agenda.
+Since we formed Bristol NHS Group, NBT's Board meets in common with the Board of UHBW, meaning that the Two Boards meet together at the same time and place, and have a shared agenda.

 The Board's key functions are: